Understanding hate crimes, hate incidents, and discrimination protections

 WHAT IS HATE CRIME?

-A crime becomes a hate crime when it is motivated by hostility or prejudice on the following grounds:
+A hate crime is any criminal act motivated by hostility or prejudice towards someone because of their:

 • Sexual orientation